Events at a Glance

 MOUNTAIN VIEW ART & WINE FESTIVAL

-WHAT: Silicon Valley's World-Class Art & Music Festival is a vibrant multicultural celebration featuring 600 professional artists and craftmakers showing exceptional handcrafted wares, stellar live music on stage and street throughout downtown, the Comcast Pigskin Party Lounge with giant screen TV, festive food and drink with premium wines, microbrews, sangria, mimosas and margaritas, artisan specialty food purveyors, an organic and green products showcase, health and wellness displays, home and garden exhibits, sensational young performers strut their showstopping stuff on the Community Stage in this "Mountain View's Got Talent" style showcase, and action-packed Kids' Park with Mobile Rock's 24' climbing wall, ultra thrilling bungee jumping, hula hooping, spine-tingling carnival rides and super cool body art.
+WHAT: Silicon Valley’s World-Class Art & Music Festival is a vibrant multicultural celebration featuring 600 professional artists and craftmakers showing exceptional handcrafted wares, stellar live music on stage and street throughout downtown with a special “Salsa Sunday”, “Wine Haven, Taste of the Mountains" Premium Wine Tasting Tent presented by Santa Cruz Mountains Winegrowers Association, the Comcast Pigskin Party Lounge with football and baseball on the giant screen TV, festive food and drink with premium wines, microbrews, sangria, mimosas and special Like No Other cocktails, artisan specialty food purveyors, an organic and green products showcase, health and wellness displays, home and garden exhibits, sensational young performers strut their showstopping stuff on the “Mountain View’s Got Talent” Community Stage, and action-packed Kids’ Park with ultra thrilling bungee jumping, wild and wacky waterballerz, super cool amusements, fun and games.
 Admission is free.
+Presented by the Chamber of Commerce Mountain View.

-WHERE: Castro Street between El Camino Real and Evelyn Avenue, Mountain View CA
+WHERE: Castro Street between El Camino Real and Evelyn Ave, Mountain View CA

 SAFEWAY WORLD CHAMPIONSHIP PUMPKIN WEIGH-OFF